Patterson Companies (NASDAQ:PDCO) Issues FY 2022 Earnings Guidance

 Patterson Companies (NASDAQ:PDCO) updated its FY 2022 earnings guidance on Wednesday.
-The company provided earnings per share (EPS) guidance of $1.900-$2.050 for the period, compared to the Thomson Reuters consensus estimate of $2.100.
+The company provided EPS guidance of $1.900-$2.050 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.100.
 The company issued revenue guidance of -.

-The company also recently announced a quarterly dividend, which will be paid on Friday, August 6th.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, August 6th.
 Stockholders of record on Friday, July 23rd will be paid a $0.26 dividend.
-The ex-dividend date of this dividend is Thursday, July 22nd.
-This represents a $1.04 annualized dividend and a dividend yield of 3.46%.
-Patterson Companies’s dividend payout ratio (DPR) is presently 54.45%.
+The ex-dividend date is Thursday, July 22nd.
+This represents a $1.04 annualized dividend and a dividend yield of 3.45%.
+Patterson Companies’s payout ratio is 54.45%.

-In other news, VP Les B. Korsh sold 4,577 shares of the firm’s stock in a transaction that occurred on Monday, June 14th.
-The shares were sold at an average price of $35.68, for a total transaction of $163,307.36.
+In other news, VP Les B. Korsh sold 4,577 shares of Patterson Companies stock in a transaction dated Monday, June 14th.
+The shares were sold at an average price of $35.68, for a total value of $163,307.36.
 The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Insiders have sold a total of 5,828 shares of company stock worth $205,144 over the last 90 days.
-1.30% of the stock is owned by company insiders.
+Insiders sold 5,828 shares of company stock valued at $205,144 in the last quarter.
+Corporate insiders own 1.30% of the company’s stock.

 Patterson Companies, Inc distributes and sells dental and animal health products in the United States, the United Kingdom, and Canada.
 It operates through three segments; Dental, Animal Health, and Corporate segments.
 The Dental segment offers consumable products, including infection control, restorative materials, hand instruments, and sterilization products; basic and advanced technology dental equipment; technology solutions, such as practice management software and e-commerce solutions; patient education systems; and office forms and stationery.